 Trigonometry includes definitions of the trigonometric functions and their inverses, graphs of the trigonometric functions and their inverses, trigonometric equations, trigonometric expressions and identities, including proofs, an introduction to vectors, polar coordinates and complex numbers.
 Applications include solving right triangles and solving triangles using the law of sines and the law of cosines.
-Prerequisite: MATH 55 with a minimum grade of C or MATH 55B with a minimum grade of C. 4 hours lecture, 1 hour laboratory.
-AA/ AS GE.
-Transfer: CSU; CSU GE: B4; C-ID#MATH 851.
+Prerequisite: MATH 55B with a minimum grade of C or MATH 55 with a minimum grade of C or NMAT 255 with a minimum grade of C. 72 hours lecture, 18 hours laboratory.
+AA/AS GE.
+Transfer: CSU; CSU GE: B4; C-ID# MATH 851.

-MATH 40 STATISTICS AND PROBABILITY
+MATH 40 STATISTICS AND PROBABILITY4 UNITS

 Descriptive statistics, including measures of central tendency, dispersion and position; elements of probability; confidence intervals; hypothesis tests; two-population comparisons; correlation and regression; goodness of fit; analysis of variance; applications in various fields.
 Introduction to the use of a computer software package to complete both descriptive and inferential statistics problems.
-Prerequisite: MATH 55B with a minimum grade of C or MATH 55 with a minimum grade of C or MATH 50 with a minimum grade of C. 4 hours lecture, 1 hour laboratory.
+Prerequisite: MATH 55 with a minimum grade of C or MATH 55B with a minimum grade of C or MATH 50 with a minimum grade of C or NMAT 250 with a minimum grade of C or NMAT 255 with a minimum grade of C. 72 hours lecture, 18 hours laboratory.
 AA/AS GE.
-Transfer: CSU, UC; CSU GE: B4; IGETC: 2A; C-ID#MATH 110.
+Transfer: CSU, UC; CSU GE: B4; IGETC: 2A; C-ID# MATH 110.

-MATH 47 MATHEMATICS FOR LIBERAL ARTS 3 UNITS
+MATH 47 MATHEMATICS FOR LIBERAL 3 UNITS ARTS

 An introduction to a variety of mathematical concepts for students interested in liberal arts.
 Intended to cultivate an appreciation of the significance of mathematics in daily life and help develop students' mathematical reasoning.
-Topics include personal finance, probability & statistics, logic, exponential growth, and graph theory.
-Prerequisite: MATH 55 with a minimum grade of C or MATH 55B with a minimum grade of C or MATH 50 with a minimum grade of C. 3 hours lecture, 1 hour laboratory.
+Topics include personal finance, logic, and exponential growth.
+Prerequisite: MATH 55 with a minimum grade of C or MATH 55B with a minimum grade of C or MATH 50 with a minimum grade of C or NMAT 250 with a minimum grade of C or NMAT 255 with a minimum grade of C. 54 hours lecture, 18 hours laboratory.
 AA/AS GE.
 Transfer: CSU, UC; CSU GE: B4; IGETC: 2A.

-MATH 50 CORE INTERMEDIATE ALGEBRA 4 UNITS
+MATH 50 INTERMEDIATE ALGEBRA 4 UNITS FOR SLAM

-Core concepts of intermediate algebra are explored within the context of the function.
-Function concepts covered include: distinction between functions and relations, domain and range, function notation, multiple representation of functions, behavior of functions, operations with functions (including composition) and, one-to-one and invertible functions.
-Types of functions considered: linear, absolute value, polynomial, rational, radical, exponential and logarithmic functions.
+This is an Intermediate Algebra course for students interested in fields of study that require Statistics or Liberal Arts Mathematics (SLAM).
+Intermediate algebra concepts will be explored in the context of the function.
+Function concepts covered include: distinction between functions and relations, domain and range, function notation, multiple representation of functions, behavior of functions, operations with functions (including composition), one-to-one functions, and invertible functions.
+Types of functions considered: polynomial, rational, radical, exponential and logarithmic functions.
 The course includes an introduction to probability, counting and quantitative data.
 Standards for mathematical practice, applications of functions, and modeling with functions are emphasized throughout.
-Prerequisite: MATH 110 with a minimum grade of C or MATH 110B with a minimum grade of C. 3 hours lecture, 3 hours laboratory.
+Strongly Recommended: MATH 110 with a minimum grade of C or MATH 110B with a minimum grade of C or NMAT 210 with a minimum grade of C. 54 hours lecture, 54 hours laboratory.
 AA/AS GE.

-MATH 51 ALGEBRA BRIDGE
+MATH 51 ALGEBRA BRIDGE 2 UNITS

 This course is intended for students who completed Math 50 Core Intermediate Algebra and need the equivalent of Math 55 Intermediate Algebra.
 The course covers content included in Math 55 but not Math 50.
 Topics include: operations with rational expressions; rational equations; operations with radical expressions; complex numbers; quadratic inequalities and equations quadratic in form; systems of three linear equations; properties of logarithms and logarithmic equations; conic sections; and non-linear systems.
 Students may not receive credit for both Math 55 and the combination of Math 50 and Math 51.
-Prerequisite: MATH 50 with a minimum grade of C. 2 hours lecture.
+Prerequisite: MATH 50 with a minimum grade of C. 36 hours lecture.